yousean-ai/UGS/Raspberry-Pi.md

-As of version 1.0.6 Universal Gcode Sender should work out of the box on Raspberry Pi (or Tinkerboard).
+As of version 1.0.6 Universal Gcode Sender should work out of the box on Raspberry Pi (or Asus Tinker Board).

 ## Install Java
 First of all we need to install Java, run these commands from the terminal: